 Having a federal tax lien isn’t the end of the world.
 Tax liens can cause real problems, but they can’t harm your credit: tax liens are no longer placed on your credit report.
 Plus, there are ways to remove a tax lien and get on with your life.

 What is a Federal Tax Lien?

 A federal tax lien is one tool the IRS has at its disposal to collect money owed to them.
 It gives the IRS a legal right to take your money or property – including your house – if you don’t pay up.

 Tax liens are public records, too.
 If your neighbor or your uncle wants to look for a federal tax lien, they’ll be able to see it.
 And there isn’t anything you can do about that.
-But you can take steps to remove the federal tax lien.
+You can still take steps to remove a federal tax lien.